 6. Set Achievable Goals

 Break down large tasks into smaller, manageable steps.
-Accomplishing even small goals can provide a sense of accomplishment and help boost your self-esteem, which can be particularly helpful during periods of depression.
+Achieving small goals can boost self-esteem and provide momentum during depressive periods.

 7. Have a Routine & Stick to It